 Medicare Eligibility vs. Social Security Eligibility

 Many people incorrectly assume that Medicare Eligibility and Social Security eligibility are the same and confuse their Social Security enrollment age for the Medicare eligibility age.
 Here’s the clarification.

 - You are eligible for Social Security beginning at age 62.

 - Medicare Eligibility is age 65.

-Our team of experts is here to help you customize your Medicare benefits and limit your out-of-pocket medical costs.
-There are two ways to customize your Medicare benefits.
+Our team of independent agents is here to help you customize your Medicare coverage to better protect your health and your finances.

-Explore your options today by filling out the form on your screen.
+Explore your options today.
+Get started by filling out the form on your screen.

 Call Now To Get Started